-Equipment Rules Environment Instruction Use large, brightly colored organizational markers to help students maintain safe distances from their peers.
-Use different colored cones or spots to identify activity areas.
-Use spot markers to create travel routes.
+Equipment Rules Environment Instruction Use large, brightly colored organizational markers to help students stay safely in personal space.
+Use different colored cones or spots to identify a home base for each student.
+Use spot markers to create movement or travel routes.
 Change rules to reflect equity of skill acquisition, mobility, and fitness level.
 Vary movement expectations to increase equity.
 For example, allow different locomotor movements or the use of assistive equipment.
 Adapt body positioning to student needs.
-For example, modify the game to move while sitting, lying, or prone.
+For example, modify the game to play sitting.
 Visually mark/define space in activity area with visual markers like cones, spot markers, visual signs/cues.
 Adjust lighting (e.g., brighter or lighter).
-Visual pathways for travel using spot markers, floor markings, wall markings, and other visual cues.
+Create visual pathways for travel using spot markers, floor markings, wall markings, and other visual cues.
 Be flexible.
 Adjust as needed.
 One size doesn't fit all.
 Establish consistent, predictable routines.
-Be concise.
 Speak slowly & clearly with a well-defined beginning & end.
 Give 1-step vs multiple-step directions.
-Provide time for students to process instruction.
-Give choice to motivate students.
-Provide multiple forms of prompts and cues - kinesthetic, visual, and auditory.
+Provide multiple forms of prompts cues - kinesthetic, visual, and auditory.

 When UDL adaptations are not enough for accessing and developing equitable learning activities and assessments, and you feel that you need to do more for individual students, reach out to providers on the students' IEP Teams.

 You can also reach out to your school's curriculum resource department in order to see how else you can modify instructional delivery to meet students' needs.
 Students who have an IEP or a 504 will oftentimes have specific modifications and accommodations in their IEP based on individual needs.